Syazwani-s246/hello-3DModel-DevTask/README.md

 Welcome to my first attempt at using Three.js for a development task.
 The purpose of this task is to insert a 3D model into a web page, provide options for users to change the colors of any materials using color UI buttons, and allow users to view the 3D model in Augmented Reality (AR) using a model viewer.

-## Features

-- Insertion of a 3D model into the web page.
-- Color UI buttons to change the colors of materials on the 3D model.
-- Multiple variations of the 3D model for users to explore.
-- Viewing the 3D model in Augmented Reality (AR) using a model viewer.

 ## Setup Instructions

 To run this project, follow these steps: